Topics

 Environmental Justice

-Environmental Justice (EJ) is defined by the US EPA as “the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income with respect to the development, implementation and enforcement of environmental laws, regulations and policies.”
+Environmental Justice (EJ) is defined by The White House as “the just treatment and meaningful involvement of all people, regardless of income, race, color, national origin, Tribal affiliation, or disability, in agency decision-making and other Federal activities that affect human health and the environment” (Executive Order 14096 of April 21, 2023).

 EJ initiatives stem from the observation that low-income, disadvantaged communities may be disproportionately at risk from adverse environmental impacts due to a variety of factors.
 As such, EJ is becoming increasingly integrated into traditional human health risk assessments.